Sansui233/linux-init-scripts/README.md

 - scripts: some additional tools like log cleaner
 - lib: common function used by `main.sh` and installers

-If you want execute a single installer, run `source conf.sh` first.
+If you want to execute a single installer, run `source conf.sh` first.